kmcnaught/kmcnaught.github.io/_posts/2026-05-13-Making-Windows-ClickLock-Useable.md

 ## TL;DR

 Want visual or audio feedback (or both) when Windows locks the mouse for you?
-Head to [ClickLockIndicator on github](https://github.com/kmcnaught/ClickLockIndicator) and download straight from the [releases page](https://github.com/kmcnaught/ClickLockIndicator/releases)
+Head to [ClickLockIndicator on github](https://github.com/kmcnaught/ClickLockIndicator), download straight from the [releases page](https://github.com/kmcnaught/ClickLockIndicator/releases), download and run the standalone EXE - no installation needed.

 ## Introduction